Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

 By contrast, our calculations with momentum dependent quasiparticle self-energies reveal an intermediate phase (HS) with gapless spinon and holon excitations for $\kappa<0.47$.
-Importantly, at finite $J_K$, we obtain the correct zero temperature AFM instability, in conformity with the Mermin-Wagner theorem \cite{MW}, while the local approximation predicted falsely a transition at finite temperature \citep{wang2019quantum}.
+Importantly, we obtain the correct zero temperature AFM instability for both zero and finite $J_K$, in conformity with the Mermin-Wagner theorem \cite{MW}, while the local approximation predicted falsely a finite temperature transition for nonzero $J_K$ \citep{wang2019quantum}.
 Lattice propagations are crucial for both results, which yield a dispersive holon band and a holon Fermi surface determined by the poles of $G_\chi$ at the Fermi energy or, equivalently, the effective Kondo coupling, $J_K^*({\textbf p})\equiv [J_K^{-1}+\text{Re}\Sigma_\chi({\textbf p},0)]^{-1}$.
-Physically, the momentum dependence of $J_K^*({\textbf p})$ implies an unusual nonlocal and cooperative scattering process described by $J_K^*(\bm{r}_j-\bm{r}_i)c_{ja\beta}^\dagger b_{j\beta} b_{i\alpha}^\dagger c_{ia\alpha}$, in which a conduction hole and a spinon form a spinless quasi-bound state (holon) at $\bm{r}_i$, propagate to another site $\bm{r}_j$, and then unbound themselves.
-Such nonlocal and cooperative Kondo effect mediated by fractional quasiparticles is conceptually different from the partial Kondo screening proposed earlier for frustrated Kondo lattice, where local spins and electrons are both intact \citep{Pixley2014quantum,Sato2018MC}.
+Physically, the momentum dependence of $J_K^*({\textbf p})$ implies an unusual nonlocal and cooperative scattering process described by $J_K^*(\bm{r}_j-\bm{r}_i)c_{ja\beta}^\dagger b_{j\beta} b_{i\alpha}^\dagger c_{ia\alpha}$, in which a conduction hole and a spinon form a spinless quasi-bound state (holon) at $\bm{r}_i$, propagate to another site $\bm{r}_j$, and then unbound themselves (see Fig. \ref{fig:Global}(c)).
+Such ``nonlocal Kondo effect" mediated by fractional quasiparticles underlies the emergent NFL state (HS) between AFM and HFL and differs conceptually from earlier proposal of partial Kondo screening where local spins and electrons are both intact \cite{Pixley2014quantum,Sato2018MC}.
+The presence of a holon Fermi surface may help further stabilize the deconfinement by coupling to the U(1) gauge field at finite $N$ and making monopole fluctuations irrelevant \cite{Hermele2004,Lee2008}, while the gauge field is either ``Higgsed" or confined in other three phases, forbidding fractional excitations at low temperatures.